KanzNguyen/MMMSVR/README.md

 ## Overview

-This repository contains code for an end-to-end multimodal video retrieval system.
+This repository contains code for a multimodal video retrieval system.
 The pipeline supports querying large video archives using **text, image, or audio** inputs by integrating semantic search (CLIP, BEiT-3, BLIP-2), object-level search (YOLOv10 + CLIP), OCR-based search, and ASR-based audio search.
 Results are fused using **Reciprocal Rank Fusion (RRF)** with dynamic temporal weighting.

 ---